 In 2003 and following his PhD, José moved to Professor Austin Smith's laboratory at the University of Edinburgh as an EMBO post-doctoral fellow to investigate factors involved in nuclear reprogramming.
 This work has led to the identification of Nanog as the first defined gene with nuclear reprogramming capacity in the conversion of a somatic cell into pluripotency.

 In 2008 José started as a group leader at the CSCR investigating the underlying biology of the process of induced pluripotency.
-His work was initially supported by a Next Generation Award (2008) and subsequently by a Wellcome Trust Career Development Fellowship Award (2009).
+His work was initially supported by a Next Generation Award (2008) and subsequently by a Wellcome Trust Research Fellowship Award (2009).
 Recently, José was awarded a Wellcome Trust Senior Research Fellowship.
 He started this in March 2014.

 Plain EnglishInduced pluripotency is a recently discovered way of making cells equivalent to those present in the embryo and with the ability to form all the tissues in the body from adult cells.
 It involves introducing genes that are normally present in pluripotent cells into adult cells.
 The aim of our lab is to understand the biology of this process.
 We believe that this knowledge will bring us closer to using these cells in regenerative medicine and drug discovery.